-AC Transit launched All-door Boarding in March 2021 and didn't have an immediate impact.
-In fact, OTP on lines 6 and 51B was worse than the system until June 2021 when the two lines performed better than the system.
-This marks the beginning of a period when the two lines began outperforming the system.
+The Pilot was launched in March 2021 and didn't have an immediate impact.
+In fact, OTP on the pilot lines was worse than the system until June 2021 when the Pilot lines performed better than the system.
+This marks the beginning of a period when the Pilot lines began outperforming the system.
 OTP on Line 6 dropped below the system in November 2021 and has continued to decline due to significant construction activity along the Telegraph corridor while Line 51B has generally been beating the system as a whole.
-Staff attributes the period of improvement to the fact the All-door Boarding procedure allows these lines to board riders more quickly and move faster through the corridor.
-While other lines get slower as more boardings occur, opening all the doors mitigates dwell-time issues so it's conceivable their OTP would be even worse without All-door Boarding.
-In addition, with increased congestion, getting the buses moving faster means that the overall congestion issues affecting the whole system are not able to affect the lines 6 and 51B to the same extent.
+Staff attributes the period of improvement to the fact the all-door boarding procedure allows these lines to board riders more quickly and move faster through the corridor.
+While other lines get slower as more boardings occur, opening all the doors mitigates dwell-time issues so it's conceivable their OTP would be even worse without the Pilot.
+In addition, with increased congestion, getting the buses moving faster means that the overall congestion issues affecting the whole system are not able to affect the Pilot lines to the same extent.
 However, these lines have seen riders return at a faster rate than the system as a whole and that has led to more delay overall.